 Join Lakes Area Radio Theatre and witness living history!
 Before television, radio variety shows were the primary source of entertainment.
 Lakes Area Radio Theatre keeps this tradition alive!
 Come see the live studio recording!

 No need to look any further for the perfect date than an evening at the Lakes Area Radio Theatre.
-Lakes Area Radio Theatre presents these two stories on stage on Friday March 23th at 7 pm.
+Lakes Area Radio Theatre presents these two stories on stage on Friday May 11th at 7 pm.
 2214 Geneva Road, Alexandria.
-On the frozen shores of Lake Geneva.
+On the shores of Lake Geneva.

 Michael Weatherly is a Minnesota based contemporary printmaker living in Elbow Lake.
 He further his education at the University of Minnesota Morris obtaining a BA in Art history and minor in Studio art with an emphasis in printmaking.
 During college Michael discovered the printing process of mono-printing and currently incorporates this printmaking technique with manipulated digital images.
 His art is characterized by vibrant colors, material elements and stark black lines.

 Weatherly has been the recipient of several artist grants including the McKnight Foundation Artist Grant, Minnesota Arts and Cultural Heritage Grants and Individual Artist Grants from the Lake Regions Arts Council.
 He has exhibited his work nationally and internationally, including Altered Esthetics (Minneapolis, MN), the Tampa Museum of Art (Tampa, FL), Pagus Gallery (Philadelphia, PA), Minneapolis Institute for the Arts (Minneapolis, MN), and The Harry Wood Gallery (Arizona State University, AZ).